James Goldberg

 James Goldberg is an American historian, playwright, poet, and writer.
 He has Jewish, European, and Punjabi ancestors, and his grandfather, Gurcharan Singh Gill, was the first Sikh to join the Church of Jesus Christ of Latter-day Saints (LDS Church).
 He attended Otterbein University briefly before transferring to Brigham Young University (BYU), where he completed his undergraduate work and earned a Master of Fine Arts degree.
 He was an adjunct professor at BYU.

 He founded two organizations: the Mormon Lit Blitz (with his wife, Nicole Wilkes Goldberg) and the theatrical company, New Play Project.
 He is a contributor to the Saints history project with the LDS Church, writing content for the volumes in the series.
 He is on the board for the Association of Mormon Letters (AML), and served as its president from 2020 to 2021.
-He won three AML awards, and was a finalist for three others.
+He won three AML Awards, and was a finalist for three others.
 He received both his undergraduate and graduate degrees from BYU.

 He has published two novels, four collections of poetry, and two other books.

 Biography

 Goldberg's grandfather, Gurcharan Singh Gill, was the first to emigrate to the United States from the Indian side of his family, and the first Sikh to join the Church of Jesus Christ of Latter-day Saints.
 In an op-ed on chain migration, he asserted that his relatives were able to make significant contributions to society because they followed their grandfather to the US.

 He attended Otterbein University, pausing his schooling to serve a two-year mission for the LDS Church in the East Germany mission from 2002 to 2004.
 After his mission, he returned to Otterbein and found that tuition had increased dramatically.
 Since his scholarship was in a fixed amount, he only stayed for one semester before transferring to Brigham Young University (BYU) in January 2006 to finish his undergraduate degree in playwriting and directing.
 He also completed an MFA in creative writing at BYU.
 He later taught at BYU for a short time.

 Goldberg credits much of his inspiration to his diverse cultural heritage.
 He has Jewish, European, and Punjabi ancestors, and some from the Mormon colonies in Mexico.
-He considers himself a Jewish-Sikh-Mormon.
+He says he has Jewish-Sikh-Mormon heritage.
 His personal essay, "Why I Hate White Jesus", won an honorable mention from the Eugene England Memorial Contest in 2019.
 The essay discusses the distinctness of his "Semitic-Sikh" features.
 Occasionally, he will sit for biblical paintings in the hopes that his unique features will increase diversity in LDS art.
 He claims that belief and art work together, and that "being an artist requires a belief in art."

 He lives in Utah with his wife, who is currently an adjunct BYU faculty member, and their four children.